Codeine Addiction Treatment

 Typically, codeine abusers go through a detoxification program — or withdrawal stabilization — before beginning a long-term treatment program.
 Patients can be prescribed anti-addiction medications to lessen the withdrawal symptoms.

-The detoxification process alone is not a cure for codeine addiction.
+The supervised drug and alcohol detox process alone is not a cure for opioid addiction.
 A comprehensive, personalized addiction treatment program, like the program at Enterhealth, is crucial for a successful recovery.
-A combination of therapeutic and pharmacological addiction treatment can help those with codeine addiction regain a stable and productive life and address the underlying issues creating the desire to use.
-Research shows that integrating both types of treatment is the most effective approach to restoring a degree of normal function to the brain – and provide a more positive, life-long outcome.
+A combination of therapeutic and pharmacological addiction treatment can help those with opioid addiction regain a stable and productive life and address the underlying issues creating the desire to use.
+Research shows that integrating both types of treatment is the most effective approach to restoring a degree of normal function to the brain — and provide a more positive, life-long outcome.

 - Individual counseling